Nikon D7500 versus Nikon D7200

 The D7500 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the D7200 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.

 So what conclusions can be drawn?
-Is the Nikon D7500 better than the Nikon D7200 or vice versa?
+Which of the two cameras – the Nikon D7500 or the Nikon D7200 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.